AMA Elections

 9. Every state and specialty society delegation is encouraged to participate in a caucus, for the purposes of candidate review activities.

 II.
-Guidelines for nominations for AMA offices
+Guidelines for candidacy for AMA offices

-2. The Federation (in nominating or sponsoring candidates for leadership positions), the House of Delegates (in electing Council and Board members), and the Board, the Speakers, and the President (in appointing or nominating physicians for service on AMA Councils or in other leadership positions) should consider the need to enhance and promote diversity.
+2. The Federation (in sponsoring candidates for leadership positions), the House of Delegates (in electing Council and Board members), and the Board, the Speakers, and the President (in appointing or nominating physicians for service on AMA Councils or in other leadership positions) should consider the need to enhance and promote diversity.

 III.
 Candidate announcement, nominations and open positions